ac-freeman/Rust-Tcp/chapter1/chapter1.md

 Next, we activate the network interface by executing `sudo ip link set up dev tun0`.

 Now we're all set to test.
-If you recall,  earlier we said we will be dealing with raw network packets in out user space program that the kernel sends us, well lets see it in action.
+If you recall,  earlier we said we will be dealing with raw network packets in our user space program that the kernel sends us.
+Well, let's see it in action.
 Go ahead and run the command below to ping our virtual network interface or any subnet within it [while still executing our binary].

 ```
 ping -I tun0 192.168.0.2